Why Hire a Part-Time CMO?

 If you're in a position to start looking for a senior marketer, you’re not necessarily looking for a C-level board member.
 Going back to our point about the job title, it doesn’t really matter what you call them: most businesses in this position just need a doer, someone able to hit the ground running.

 The questions you need to ask yourself is how urgent is the need, and how much can you afford to get it wrong?
 The answers to these questions will help decide whether to make a full time hire or work with a Part-Time CMO.
-If you’re going for the hire, you’ll need to get your job spec right, start looking through applications, do interviews and then decide who is the best, most likely fit for your business at your stage of growth.
+If you’re going for the hire, you’ll need to get your job spec right, start looking through applications, do interviews and then decide who is the best, most likely fit for your business at your particular stage of growth.
+Do you need a specialist cmo for startups?
+Skills in brand awareness? public relations? growth?
+Or the right cmo at the right time, a marketing leader who can manage your team members and deliver a marketing strategy and properly manage the success of your marketing campaigns?
 Working with a Part-Time CMO means speaking to an individual or business who fits your team and skills, perhaps asking around your network and then… making a decision.
-Simple.
+Simple, right?

 The next consideration is cost.
-You may be able to find a full timer on the up, looking for their next step.
-But that may also be a risk.
-The costs don’t end with salary either: there are taxes, overheads, business costs etc. None of these apply with a Part-Time or Fractional.
+You may be able to find a Full-Time CMO on the up, looking for their next step... but that may also be a risk.
+The costs don’t end with salary either: there are taxes, overheads, business costs etc. None of these apply with a Part-Time or Fractional CMO.

 The final consideration is flexibility.
 If you hire a full time marketer and it doesn’t work out, it isn’t a matter of saying your goodbyes and that’s that.
 It can be expensive, time consuming and take a toll on the culture and mood within your team.